chrisdev/wagtail-cookiecutter-foundation/README.rst

 Getting up and running
 ========================
-To The following steps assume the following dependencies
+To perform the following steps assume the following dependencies

     * pip
     * virtualenv/pyvenv/virtualenvwrapper